ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ### Create New Institution

+**STOP** - confirm there is no Push currently ongoing.
+If a Push is ongoing, you must wait for it to be completed before processing beyond this point.

 Remember above, where we noted whether or not an institution existed on `obis.institution_codes` or if it was a new institution?
 This cell is our opportunity to add any institutions if they are new.
 If all institutions (for each contact, plus for the project as a whole) exist, then you can skip this cell.

 To run the cell, you will need to complete: